All Episodes

 And the show itself has even fewer viewers.

-Do you know who Torrey is?
+Do you know who Torre is?

 H.R.
-D. Have you ever seen Torrey?
+Have you ever seen Toray?

 Yeah, okay.

-So he's on with Torrey, and Torrey is talking to him, and he says, with regard, he's saying that to George too, Tom Broco, he says, with regard to the IRSNAP scandals, we hear the word Watergate thrown around a lot, says Torrey.
+And he says, with regard, he's saying to George to Tom Broko, he says, with regard to the IRS and AP scandals, we hear the word Watergate thrown around a lot.

-He says, are these to Tom Brokaw, are these actually Watergate-esque?
+He says, are these, to Tom Brokaw, are these actually Watergate-esque?

-And Brokoff replies, no.
+And Brokov replies, no.

-Uh Watergate was a constitutional crisis of the highest order.
+Watergate was a constitutional crisis of the highest order.

-There's no comparison to be made.
+For political purposes, there's no comparison to be made.

 It's for political purposes, which is why these people do these things, these corrupt things to start with.

-Brokow went on.
+Brokaw went on.

-He said the Wall Street Journal columnist Peggy Noonan recently wrote that the IRS scandal is the worst of its kind since Watergate.
+He said the Wall Street Journal columnist Peggy Noonan recently wrote that the IRS scandal is the worst of its kind since Watergate, but that she did not account for the scandals that occurred in the 80s and 2000s.

-I was covering Iran Contra during the Reagan administration when she was working for that president, in which we were funding a war illegally.
+He writes, he said, rather, Tom Brokaw, I was covering Iran-Contra during the Reagan administration when she was working for that president, in which we were funding a war illegally.

 We were trying to make a deal with the Iranians at the time.